System Architecture

 Always latest featuresRecurring fees, no offline

 The technical definition (multi-tenant) and the business definition (any subscription web service) often diverge.
 When someone says “this is also SaaS,” confirm which sense they mean.
-Single-tenant (an isolated instance per customer) explodes the operational burden, often degenerating into custom-build territory.
+Single-tenant (an isolated instance per customer) significantly increases the operational burden, often degenerating into custom-build territory.
 Mixing them up will throw your estimate off by an order of magnitude.

 For a new B2B/B2C product, defaulting to SaaS-only is the rule.
 If you can’t write the reason to skip it in 1 minute, don’t skip it.